 Dentistry for Kids

 When did you first go to the dentist?
-Many of us remember going to the dentist before we started kindergarten.
+Many of us remember going to the dentist for our first exam before we started kindergarten.
 According to research, that’s about 4 years too late.
 While many people think that children’s dental care doesn’t have to start until they reach school age, kids can begin having problems in their mouths much earlier than that.
 If children don’t visit the dentist and take care of their teeth now, they could be in for many problems later.
 How they take care of their mouths now could impact their dental health for the rest of their lives.
 Let Spektor Dental tell you about dentistry for kids.

 Why Should I Worry About My Kid’s Teeth?
 They’re Going to Lose Them Anyway